Q: What is a Dedicated Host?

 Q: What is the lifecycle of a host?

 A host becomes accessible after you have allocated it within your account.
 After you allocate a host the instance capacity will be standing by for your use.
-You can then launch instances with a tenancy of "host" using the RunInstances API or the AWS Management Console.
-When you no longer need to use a host, if it is an On-Demand Dedicated Host, you first need to stop or terminate all of the instances running on the host, and then you can release the host using the ReleaseHosts API or the AWS Management Console.
+You can then launch instances with a tenancy of "host" using the RunInstances API or the Amazon Web Services Management Console.
+When you no longer need to use a host, if it is an On-Demand Dedicated Host, you first need to stop or terminate all of the instances running on the host, and then you can release the host using the ReleaseHosts API or the Amazon Web Services Management Console.

 When Reservations are available, you can purchase a Reservation and assign it to a host after that host has been allocated to your account.
 If your host is covered by a Reservation, the Reservation first needs to expire before you can release the host.